cr4kn4x/ChromeStealer/README.md

 In this repository, you will find a Python3 implementation of my Chrome Stealer.
 This piece of code can be used for penetration testing !only! on your own devices!

 With the increasing usage of Multi-Factor-Authentication (MFA) stolen credentials become more and more un-attractive for hackers.
 To bypass MFA, a more sophisticated attack called Session Hijacking gains in Popularity.
-With this Chrome Stealer, you can steal cookies from Chrome's encrypted storage (SQLite database) to gain a better understanding of this relevant attack vector and how malware can make use of it.
+With this Chrome Stealer, you can steal cookies from Chrome's encrypted storage (SQLite database).
+Use this to build more advanced ChromeStealer, include it in your software or just try Session Hijacking and learn some ways for detection (e.g. Browser Fingerprinting, ...)

+Pull requests are welcome - would be lovely if someone could implement a "User-Agent grabber" :)

 - [X] Cookie Decryption
 - [X] Credentials Decryption
 - [X] Result as JSON allows easy data transmission over e.g. HTTPS
 - [X] Support for: Chrome, ChromeDev, Chromium, Canary (Version 80+)
+- [X] Chrome Multi-Profile Support
+- [ ] Grab Browser Details (User-Agent, Fingerprint, ...)
 - [ ] Credit Card Decryption
 - [ ] MacOS, Linux implementation